 Stars of Scorpius

 The brightest star in Scorpius is brilliant Antares, from the Greek word Ἀντάρης, meaning ‘like Mars’, on account of its strong reddish-orange colour, similar to that of the planet Mars.
-The name is often translated as ‘rival of Mars’, but the star name expert Paul Kunitzsch preferred the translation ‘like Mars’.
+The name is often translated as ‘rival of Mars’, but the star name expert Paul Kunitzsch noted that the Greek word ἀντί can mean ‘like’ or ‘similar to’.
 Antares is a remarkable supergiant star, several hundred times the diameter of our Sun.

-Antares is often popularly termed ‘the heart of the scorpion’, but Ptolemy in the Almagest simply referred to it as ‘the middle one of the three bright stars in the body, which is reddish and called Antares’.
+Antares is often popularly termed ‘the heart of the scorpion’, which is what its Arabic name qalb al-‘aqrab means, but Ptolemy in the Almagest simply referred to it as ‘the middle one of the three bright stars in the body, which is reddish and called Antares’.
 It was, incidentally, one of the few stars he gave a name to.
 The other two stars in the body that Ptolemy referred to are now known as Sigma and Tau Scorpii.
 Oddly, Ptolemy classified Antares as second magnitude rather than first, but that may be because he observed it close to the horizon, where it was dimmed.